momochi000/typewar/README.md

 ## CURRENT

+#### Decrase the time between on/off within the flicker
+#### Difficulty scale.
+Need a system which adjusts the difficulty of the game mechanics.
+I want difficulty of gameplay to be separate from difficulty of the battle.
+The difficulty of fighting a particular monster should be based upon the stat/level difference between the player and that monster, but the difficulty of typing the words (for example) should be scalable outside of that.
+Will need to make it harder for someone who can type really fast.
+#### Display incorrect characters count typed along with correct characters.
+This needs some sort of design such that it's intuitive as to what's happening.
+I'm thinking 2 counters, 1 red 1 green or something equally opposing.
+One counting correct and one incorrect characters.
+There also needs to be better feedback when an incorrect character is typed.
+Adjust the flicker when a wrong character typed.
+Increase the flicker duration
 #### BUG: when 2 fragments being with the same text and one wins
 It appears to skip a character.
 For example: abcdef